Author Login

 There are many activities to do and people to meet in London.
 In fact, London is a super diverse city which attracts people from all over the world.
 However, the large growing population and cost of living are some drawbacks for living in the capital.

-I have been living in London for almost 10 years and I keep being amazed by how expensive London is.
+After living in London for almost 10 years and I keep being amazed by how expensive London is.
 I have had friends asking me how it is to work and live here which pushed me to make this blog.
 This blog is a factual guide that will cover how much money you will need to live in London based on personal observations and research.
 The topics covered include:

 1. London Facts